antirez/neural-redis/README.md

 the training if overfitting is detected.
 Check the previous sections for a description of the (still naive) algorithm the implementation uses in order to stop.

+If BACKTRACK is specified, and AUTOSTOP is also specified, while the network is trained, the trainer thread saves a copy of the neural network every time it has a better score compared to the previously saved one and there are hints suggesting that overfitting may happen soon.
+This network is used later if it is found to have a smaller error.

 ## NR.INFO key